 Build a foundation

-Take advantage of our 2 weeks unlimited yoga/$29 offer and commit to trying out a few different classes and teachers.
+Commit to trying out a few different classes and teachers.
 Suggested beginner level classes can be found listed on this page.

 Take an Intro to Yoga Workshop.
 These occur on a monthly basis and are a great way to learn the fundamentals of the asana practice including breathing techniques, alignment and critical poses. *Bonus!
 All Intro workshops include 1 free week of yoga!